 Three associations with teams in Group A1 declared an interest in hosting the tournament: Italy, the Netherlands and Poland.
 The winners of this group (Italy) were confirmed as finals hosts at the UEFA Executive Committee meeting on 3 December.Meet the Nations League finalists

 What is the finals format?

 - The semi-final winners advance to the final; defeated teams contest the match for third place.

-- For the semi-finals and final, if scores are level at the end of normal time then there is extra time.
-If the scores are still level after the additional 30 minutes, it goes to a penalty shoot-out.
+- For the semi-finals and final, if scores are level at the end of normal time, extra time is played.
+If the scores are still level after the additional 30 minutes, the game goes to a penalty shoot-out.

-- For the match for third place there is no extra time.
-If the scores are level after the end of normal time, it goes to a penalty shoot-out.
+- For the match for third place, there is no extra time.
+If the scores are level after the end of normal time, the game goes to a penalty shoot-out.

 What does the winner get?

-In order to free up space in October 2021, the four UEFA Nations League finalists will be drawn into a five-team group for qualifying (rather than a six-team group).2022 World Cup qualifying
+In order to free up space in October 2021, the four UEFA Nations League finalists were drawn into five-team groups for qualifying (rather than six-team groups).Standings: 2022 World Cup qualifying